stas-badzi/macos-givecontrol/README.md

 ```
 give-control path/to/executable
 ```
 where _path/to/executable_ should be an absolute or relative path to a runnable file or application folder excluding paths in the form of `/begining/of/path/../rest/of/path`, `../path/from/parent`, `~/../user2/path` or any other containing the `..` subdirectory.
+Paths with double slashes `//` may also not be parsed correctly.

 For example: `./HelloWorld`, `/Applications/iTerm.app`, `~/Documents/prog/main.bin`, `apps/snake.app`, `flappy-bitd`